-We’ve blogged about Colorado medical interpreting services, Denver medical interpreters for doctors offices, hospitals and clinics, and Colorado deposition translators and certified courtroom translators and interpreters.
+We’ve blogged about deposition interpreter services for law firms in Denver, Colorado, and nationwide.
 In a jury trial, one significant piece of evidence that lends to the jury’s verdict is what is considered demeanor evidence.
 Whenever expert testimony regarding a witness’ credibility is missing, jurors are left to make their own judgment on an individual’s truthfulness – which is typically done based on a witnesses’ demeanor during testimony.
-Unfortunately, when a foreign language interpreter is used, this reliance on demeanor is lost as demeanor cannot be translated.
+Unfortunately, when a legal deposition interpreter is used, this reliance on demeanor is lost as demeanor cannot be translated.
 Further, there is the risk that the jury will place the witnesses’ credibility question on the demeanor of the foreign language interpreter.

 According to one study, there are three misconceptions about the role of demeanor:

 - Sender Fallacy: the erroneous belief that an average deceptive speaker will give off certain cues to his deception in his physical mannerism.